CACILTD/forecaster/UserGuide/Getting-started/Navigation.md

 # Navigation

-The application makes use of a ribbon tool bar, similar to those used in Office 2007 applications.
+The application makes use of a ribbon tool bar, ~~similar to those used in Office 2007 applications~~.
 The forecasting application has been broken down into three main phases:

 * **Home**:  This ribbon contains all of the controls required to manage the solution (the current CACI Forecaster file) and to automatically export the data

 **[ IMAGE ]**

-The Home ribbon bar breaks down into four groups:
-* Solution
-* Data Exporters
-* Custom Actions
-* Help

 *	**Data**:  This ribbon contains all of the functionality necessary to import data, derive new columns, specify a forecasting technique and build the forecast